ratishsp/data2text-1/README.md

 **Updated** extraction models can be downloaded from https://drive.google.com/drive/folders/1QKudbCwFuj1BAhpY58JstyGLZXvZ-2w-?usp=sharing

+**Updated** (with fix for number words and order of relations) extraction models can be downloaded from https://drive.google.com/open?id=1WGLCndbPte0p738a9p_WcBh9elbnHNmI

 2. Once you've generated summaries, you can put them into a format the extraction system can consume as follows:

 ```